2012 Abu Dhabi Grand Prix: Race

-Alonso drew to within 1.9 seconds of Räikkönen on lap 53, but was unable to get close enough to challenge the Lotus driver, who held on to secure his (and Lotus') first victory of the season, and was the eighth driver to win a race in the 2012 season.
+Alonso drew to within 1.9 seconds of Räikkönen on lap 53, but was unable to get close enough to challenge the Lotus driver, who held on to secure his only victory of the season (and Lotus’ first ever), and became the eighth driver to win a race in the 2012 season.
 Alonso was second, 0.8 seconds behind Räikkönen with Vettel third.
 Button finished fourth.
 Maldonado took fifth despite not being able to use his car's KERS after the first safety car period.
 He was seven seconds ahead of a close group comprising Kobayashi, Massa, Senna and di Resta.
-Massa closed on the Sauber driver late in the race, who was afflicted with an issue with downshifting and was unable to fully recharge his KERS, and Senna and di Resta reduced the time gap to Massa who maintained their positions throughout the remainder of the race.
+Massa closed on the Sauber driver late in the race, who was affected by an issue with downshifting and was unable to fully recharge his KERS, and Senna and di Resta reduced the time gap to Massa who maintained their positions throughout the remainder of the race.
 Ricciardo held off Schumacher in the final five laps to secure the final points-scoring position in tenth.
 Vergne was classified in twelfth place, with Kovalainen, Glock, Pérez, Petrov and de la Rosa the last of the classified finishers.